code-not-found/code-not-found.github.io/_posts/java/2018-01-13-java-download-install-jdk-8-windows.md

 If you're new to Java, I'll show you how to setup the Java Development Kit.

 And if you're a Java pro?
-I'll highlight the needed links that you can use to download.
+I'll highlight the needed links that you can use to download the installer.

 Bottom line: